 How will Electronic Visit Verification work for parents who are caregivers of their adult disabled child in their own home?

 MDHHS is aware of these types of circumstances that may exist and how they may potentially affect the provision of services to Medicaid beneficiaries and their caregivers.
-As MDHHS works toward the implementation of EVV we often communicate with the Centers for Medicare & Medicaid Services (CMS) for additional guidance.
-The Department intends to communicate with everyone impacted by EVV as new information is learned.
+The state of Michigan is evaluating each program and expects to issue policy in the following months.

 Who can I contact to find out more information?